You may be eligible to claim back 25-75% of the vehicle’s purchase price if it was purchased between

 - 28% of the car dealers failed to outline the consequences of missed payments

 - The FCA have estimated that the mis-sold car finance scandal may cost UK consumers £300,000,000 per year

 Have you been mis-sold your car finance agreement?
+Was the agreement taken out between 2014 and 2020?
 Find out if you can claim thousands in compensation by checking, for free, with our expert panel of car finance solicitors.